jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 # Homework 5 — Design and Implementation of a Simple Tinder

-In this assignment you will develop a simple online dating application which mimics some of the features provided by Tinder.
+In this assignment you will develop a simple online dating application called New York Date.
+Your program will mimic some of the features provided by Tinder.
 Please read the entire handout before starting to code the assignment.

 ## Learning Objectives